Linda Morra

 Linda M. Morra is a scholar of women's archives, affect theory, and women's writing in Canada.
 She holds a PhD from the University of Ottawa in Canadian literature and Canadian studies.
-She serves as a professor of English at Bishop's University, and was a John A. Sproul Research Fellow at Berkeley University where she joined the Canadian studies program for the spring 2016 semester.
+She serves as a professor of English at Bishop's University, and was a John A. Sproul Research Fellow at the University of California, Berkeley where she joined the Canadian studies program for the spring 2016 semester.
 In 2022 she was awarded the Jack & Nancy Farley Distinguished Visiting Scholar position at Simon Fraser University.
 In 2008, while researching author Jane Rule after her death, Morra discovered Rule's unpublished autobiography, Taking My Life.
-She went on to edit and annotate the work, which was published in 2011.
+She went on to edit and annotate this work, which was published in 2011.

 Life

 Morra holds a Ph.D. from the University of Ottawa in Canadian literature and Canadian studies.
-She currently lives in Montreal, Quebec.She was the President of the Quebec Writers' Federation between 2014 and 2016, and again between 2017 and 2018.
+She currently lives in Montreal, Quebec.
+She was the President of the Quebec Writers' Federation between 2014 and 2016, and again between 2017 and 2018.

 She is the host of the literary podcast, Getting Lit With Linda, which explores literature from Canada.
 The podcast won in the category of Outstanding Education Series by the Canadian Podcasting Awards in 2022, and appraised on RadioActive, a CBC radio program, in November 2022, by Karen Unland for the range of literature covered and for the "dulcet tones" of the host's voice.
+In 2024, her podcast won in the category of education for the Women in Podcasting Awards.

 Career

 Morra is currently a professor of English at Bishop's University.
-She specializes in the topics of women's archives, affect theory, and women's writing in Canada.
-She has served as the Craig Dobbin Chair of Canadian Studies at University College, Dublin.
-She was a John A. Sproul Research Fellow at Berkeley University where she joined the Canadian studies program for the spring 2016 semester, where she focused on research about Jane Rule and her work.
+She specializes in women's archives, affect theory, and women's writing in Canada.
+She served as the Craig Dobbin Chair of Canadian Studies at University College, Dublin, between 2016 and 2017.
+She was a John A. Sproul Research Fellow at the University of California, Berkeley where she joined the Canadian studies program for the spring 2016 semester.
+There, she focused on research about Jane Rule and her work.
 In 2022, she became the Jack and Nancy Farley Distinguished Visiting Scholar at Simon Fraser University, where she continued to research about Rule and explores Rule's influence on "the development of a West Coast Queer Community."